someodd/someodd.github.io/phlog-mirror/_posts/2024-10-01-server-torrent-create.gopher.md

 ---

-# Torrents for data longevity
+Creating torrents for data longevity, a distributed way to archive data.

 I created an archive of an artist's content and wanted to ensure it's widely available and preserved for longevity.